shogun-toolbox/shogun/doc/cookbook/source/examples/regression/random_forest_regression.rst

 .. sgexample:: random_forest_regression.sg:create_instance

-Then we train the random forest and apply it to test data, which here gives :sgclass:`CRegressionLabels`.
+Then we train the random forest and apply it to test data, which here gives :sgclass:`RegressionLabels`.

 .. sgexample:: random_forest_regression.sg:train_and_apply

-We can evaluate test performance via e.g. :sgclass:`CMeanSquaredError` as well as get the "out of bag error".
+We can evaluate test performance via e.g. :sgclass:`MeanSquaredError` as well as get the "out of bag error".

 .. sgexample:: random_forest_regression.sg:evaluate_error